The best coffee for the French press can be hard to find but look no further.

 You might prefer dark roasts if you enjoy a full-bodied coffee with a thick mouthfeel and an intense aroma with more bitterness than acidity.
-In contrast, you will prefer a medium roast if you like zesty and fruity coffee.
+In contrast, you prefer a medium roast for zesty and fruity coffee.

 Exotic single-origin coffee beans might display floral notes, something that’s impossible to find in dark roasts and more common in light roasts.
-That said, the French press goes better with medium and dark roasts because it tends to extract most of the aromas and flavors out of the coffee grounds.
+That said, the French press improves with medium and dark roasts because it tends to extract most of the aromas and flavors from the coffee grounds.
 It’s particularly true if you use a medium grind size, as I recommended above.

 What is the best grind size for French Press Coffee?

 Getting the best coffee grinder for the French press is the easiest way to get a cup of joe that suits your taste.
-There are many different grind sizes for coffee, and each displays different flavors and aromas.
+There are many different grind sizes for coffee, each with different flavors and aromas.